Preikestolen

-Preikestolen or Prekestolen ('The Pulpit Rock', 'Pulpit', or 'Preacher's Chair') is a tourist attraction in the municipality of Strand in Rogaland county, Norway.
+Preikestolen or Prekestolen ('Pulpit Rock' or 'Pulpit') is a tourist attraction in Strand Municipality in Rogaland county, Norway.
 Preikestolen is a steep cliff which rises 604 m above Lysefjorden.
 Atop the cliff, there is an almost flat top of approximately 25 × 25 m.
 Preikestolen is located near the western part of the fjord, and on its north side.

 Tourism at the site has been increasing in the early 21st century, with 300,000 visitors in 2024, making it one of the most-visited natural tourist attractions in Norway.
 BASE jumpers often leap from the cliff.
 Due to its increased popularity, the most used path to the site (a 3.8 km long hike) was improved by Nepalese Sherpas in 2013.

 Name

 The old local name of the site is Hyvlatonnå; (woodworker's) Plane's Tooth.
 The name Prekestolen (without the i) was coined around the year 1900 when the local tourist organisation, Stavanger Turistforening, wanted to promote the site for trekking.
 The "i" was added later to concord with Nynorsk, the official local form of Norwegian, and the site is now known both locally and officially as "Preikestolen."